 Ms. Killiktee (interpretation): Thank you, Mr. Speaker.
-Thank you, for explaining that, minister.
+I also thank you for explaining that.
 That's good to hear.
 I would like to ask further so that we're all informed about the process.

-(interpretation ends) During my recent visit to Clyde River, I heard a number of concerns about this issue.
-The municipality is in need of adequate waste management infrastructure and equipment including fencing, crusher and shredders.
+(interpretation ends) Uqaqtittijii, during my recent visit to Clyde River, I heard a number of concerns about this issue.
+The municipality is in need of adequate waste management infrastructure and equipment, including fencing, crushers, and shredders.

 Mr. Speaker, can the minister clarify the approximate cost of fully replacing and/or upgrading Clyde River's current solid waste facility? (interpretation) Thank you, Mr. Speaker.

 Hon.
 David Joanasie: Thank you, Mr. Speaker.
-My department also will be working with the Department of Environment towards environment as the leading agency around solid waste management strategy, and looking at the capital, as well as the operational aspects associated with building and maintaining solid waste facilities.
+My department also will be working with the Department of Environment, with Environment leading the agency around a solid waste management strategy and looking at the capital as well as operational aspects associated with building and maintaining solid waste facilities.

-Mr. Speaker, in terms of cost estimation based on planning studies, cost estimates per site have ranged between \$7 million to \$79 million, and there are different components to this too.

-Given that some are much larger, depending on the scope, the costs were estimated at an early stage to be between those amounts.
-Of course, those figures could be different as we go through the capital planning process.
+Mr. Speaker, in terms of cost estimation based on planning studies, cost estimates per site have ranged between \$7 million and \$79 million, and there are different components to this too.
+Given that some are much larger, depending on the scope, the costs were estimated at an early stage to be between those amounts, but of course those figures could be different as we go through the capital planning process.
 Thank you, Mr. Speaker.

-Speaker: Second and final supplementary, Ms. Killiktee.
+Speaker: Your second and final supplementary, Ms. Killiktee.

 Ms. Killiktee (interpretation): Thank you, Mr. Speaker.
-Thank you, for explaining that further, and for your response, minister.
+I also thank you for explaining that further and for your response.
 We tell the truth here.
-Clyde River really needs to be worked on.
-The dump is really close to the community as well.
-It is because of the development of the community that it's gotten real close.
-That's why they need help now.
+The system in Clyde River really needs to be worked on.
+The dump is really close to the community and it is because of the development of the community that it's gotten real close, which is why they need help now.

-Mr. Speaker, (interpretation ends) the five-year capital plan of the Department of Community and Government Services includes what are referred to as a solid waste bundle.
-In order to help our growing communities with issues like land development, we need to make progress on the solid waste management.
+(interpretation ends) Uqaqtittijii, the five-year capital plan of the Department of Community and Government Services includes for what are referred to as "solid waste bundles."
+In order to help our growing communities with issues like land development, we need to make progress on solid waste management.

-Mr. Speaker, can the minister indicate what support is being provided by the federal Department of Infrastructures to address these issues? (interpretation) I know the minister answered part of the question already, and I would really like to hear more of the details.
+Mr. Speaker, can the minister indicate what support is being provided by the federal Department of Infrastructure to address this issue? (interpretation) I know the minister answered part of the question already, but I would really like to hear more of the details.
 Thank you, Mr. Speaker.

 Hon.
 David Joanasie: Thank you, Mr. Speaker.
 I thank the member for that.
-When we're talking about our infrastructure needs, as well as our solid waste, and having to deal with that, I think practically every community has many different pressing issues around infrastructure.
-This is an area that my department has tried to work very closely with Infrastructure Canada about how we are proceeding given our realities.
+Mr. Speaker, when we're talking about our infrastructure needs as well as our solid waste and having to deal with that, I think practically every community has many different pressing issues around infrastructure.
+This is an area that my department has tried to work very closely with Infrastructure Canada around how we are proceeding given our realities.
 Based on that, we are continuing on a path to address Nunavut's needs.

-Mr. Speaker, this is something that we're continuing to bring forward, and it's been helpful to get support from other political leaders such as yourself, Inuit organizations, and even our MP around our capital needs.
+Mr. Speaker, this is something that we're continuing to bring forward and it has been helpful to get support from other political leaders such as yourself, Inuit organizations, and even our MP around our capital needs.
 I think this is an area that is seriously lacking, so I encourage my colleagues and Nunavummiut to push that message home to the federal government.
 Thank you, Mr. Speaker.